WRF Output

 where

-• pfx : the specified prefix for the location in the tslist file
+• pfx : the location’s prefix specified in tslist

 • d0x : the domain ID, as given in namelist.input